christinechengubc/DodgeNSA/README.md

 6. Click apply
 7. Play the game now!

-For more information on how to setup the game watch this video: https://youtu.be/rzBVTPaUUDg?t=275
+For more information on how to setup the game, watch this video: https://youtu.be/rzBVTPaUUDg?t=275